Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/instructions.md

 ### Case Study Text

+After the frontmatter the body of the markdown file is added.
+Markdown is written as plaintext with special formatting that gets converted to html formatting.

-The body of the case study should follow [this example](https://raw.githubusercontent.com/Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/main/cases/example/index.md) and the raw plaintext markdown formatting is viewable by clicking on the "raw" button in the github ui or following [this link](https://raw.githubusercontent.com/Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/main/cases/example/index.md)
+The body of the case study should follow [this example](https://github.com/Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/blob/main/cases/example/index.md) and the raw plaintext markdown formatting is viewable by clicking on the "raw" button in the github ui or following [this link](https://raw.githubusercontent.com/Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/main/cases/example/index.md)

+#### Basic Formatting

 An systax guide for markdown can found [here](https://www.markdownguide.org/basic-syntax/) but most commonly style are shown below